 - i.
 Delivering high-quality and responsive student-centered services throughout the student life cycle. - ii.
 Co-ordinating university-wide services for students to support their personal and academic achievements in partnership and collaboration with the CUT community and relevant external partners. - Continuously identify, understand and represent the changing needs of students. - iv.
 Working co-operatively as an integrated and co-ordinated section that encourages, motivates and support its staff members.

 Values of the section:

 - Professionalism

 - ii.
 Altruism

 - iii.
 Quality service delivery

 - iv.
 Effective leadership

 - v.
 Teamwork

-The following are the FOUR UNITS that constitute the Student Services Section at both CUT Bloemfontein and Welkom Campuses:
+The following are the FOUR UNITS that constitute the Student Services Section at CUT:

 Student life

 I. GOVERNANCE AND STUDENT LIFE